madgen/madgen.github.io/posts/2018-09-28-Automatic-Subgoal-Scheduling-for-Datalog.markdown

 weak(Pass,Hash) :- hash(Pass,Hash), rainbow(Pass,Hash).
 ```

-In this example, we define a relation $weak$ that checks if a password or a hash
+In this example, we define a predicate $weak$ that checks if a password or a
-is weak that is to say the hash of the password can be found by a rainbow
+hash is weak that is to say the hash of the password can be found by a rainbow
 function (a function that can reverse some hashes).
 Like $hash$, $rainbow$ is
 also extralogical.
 Now it is beneficial for both the client and the server to
-check if a hash is weak, but the the client shouldn't know the hash of a given
+check if a hash is weak, but the client shouldn't know the hash of a given
 password (otherwise it can construct a rainbow table of its own!) and the server
 shouldn't know the password (in case it gets stolen).
 Hence, there are two
 predicates `check_server` that takes a password and `check_server` that takes a
 hash that can be used by the client and server respectively.

-This example is worse than the previous one because regardless how carefuly the
+This example is worse than the previous one because regardless how careful the
-programmer is with the dataflow requirements of its predicates, it wouldn't be
+programmer is with the dataflow requirements of predicates, she wouldn't be
 able to rewrite the definition of `weak` in a single rule such that all
 binding requirements are satisfied.
 Now when `check_client` is used, `weak`
 should have the subgoal `hash(Pass,Hash)`{.prolog} first as the password is